zwets/amr-trinity/README.md

 ### Snakemake Workflow

 The Snakemake workflow is a stripped-down version of the original hAMRonization workflow.
-It uses the Conda releases of the tools, and automatically installs their databases on the first run.
+It uses the _conda_ releases of the tools, and automatically installs their databases on the first run.

 See the [snakemake](snakemake) directory.

 ### Nextflow Workflow

-The [Nextflow implementation](nextflow) is more stable and uses the container releases of the tools (Podman/Docker/Singularity).
-The containers come with databases built-in.
+The [Nextflow implementation](nextflow) is more stable and uses the _container_ releases of the tools (Podman/Docker/Singularity).

 See the [nextflow](nextflow) directory.

 ### Containers

 The [containers](containers) directory has Dockerfiles to produce the containers.
-This is no longer needed now that all tools release up-to-date container images, but we keep them around for reference.
+This is no longer needed now that all tools release mostly up-to-date container images.